chloephuong/LHL-SQL-Assignment/README.md

   - Run test query and commit/push test file to Github through Github Deskstop
   - Create all of the required tables with their columns and assigning data types
  ### Step 3
 1. I started with Part 2 - Data Cleaning.
-I managed to clean some of the data such as change data type, remove some columns that offer no value, manipulate some input values.
+I managed to clean some of the data such as change data type, remove some columns that offer no attributes, manipulate some input values.
 2. Next I moved on to Part 3 - Start with Questions.
 I discussed with some of my peers and also follow the group chat along with the request-assistant chat box in Discord to help me have a better understanding for those questions, get tips from my peers and from there choosing the right approach to solve the questions.
 3. I tried to come up with simple but efficent questions and solutions for Part 4 - Start with Data.
 I found myself enjoying doing this task the most compared to the rest of the tasks in this SQL assignment.
 4. The Part 5 - QA Your Data took me a long time to get through since I tried to create alternative queries or run test by pulling out result based on expected value for every single query that I create in this assignment.